 However, my recent experience using a LĒVO C has proven so frustrating that at $249, I wanted to share the issues I ran into and, ultimately, why I wouldn’t recommend this particular device if you’re looking into making your own edibles in bulk.

-The point is if you fuck with edibles, you’ll pretty easily find a way to satiate your new fascination.
+The point is if you fuck with edibles, you’ll pretty easily find a way to satiate your new fascination that fits within your price range and flavor preferences.

-Whether it be value-priced full-spectrum, RSO-infused 100mg single gummies like Gummy Buds or home-made PAX ABV chocolate chunk brownies; you’ll find a way.
+Whether that means full-spectrum, RSO-infused 100mg single gummies like Gummy Buds or mega-strength homemade chocolate chunk brownies; you’ll find a way.
 (I BELIEVE IN YOU!)

-Suppose you’ve got a good-paying job or a rich family or spouse.
-In that case, there are also companies that make edible cooking-specific appliances and accessories designs specifically to make the process of DIY edibles easier.
+If you prefer to have your hand held though, there are also companies that make edible-specific appliances and accessories designed specifically to make the process of “DIY” edibles even easier.

-There are a few big players in this field, including obviously LĒVO but also the Ardent FX, the Magical Butter Machine, and the Easy Butter Maker as well.
+There are a few big players in this field, including LĒVO but there is also the Ardent FX, the Magical Butter Machine, and the Easy Butter Maker as well in this stoner appliance category.

 Each brand has a slightly different take on how they help assist you in decarboxylating and infusing to make the perfect edibles, but I’ve only tried LĒVO of these, so that’s all I can really comment on at this time.